-Iteration–complexity statements expressed through $\alpha_k$ are the natural form for Halpern’s method, since the stepsizes play the same role as smoothness constants in classical first–order optimization.
+Iteration-complexity statements expressed through $\alpha_k$ are the natural form for Halpern's method, since the stepsizes play the same role as smoothness constants in classical first-order optimization.
 Specializing to $\alpha_k = 1/k$ recovers the concrete $\mathcal O(\varepsilon^{-(4\gamma^{-1}-2)})$ rate, but other schedules (e.g., $\alpha_k = 1/k^a$ with $a\in(0,1]$) can be handled identically.

 \begin{remark}[Best choice in the harmonic family] Consider harmonic stepsizes $\alpha_k$ given by